 What Is Liability?

-An employer may also be liable for the conduct of their employees – this is known as employers’ liability
+An employer may also be held accountable for the actions or negligence of their employees – a concept widely known as employers’ liability.

 How Can I Limit Liability?